• There are no suggestions because the search field is empty.

 Aura

-Auras are temporary symptoms of the nervous system and may present before or during migraines.
-For example, patients may have vision loss or may observe bright spots and flashes of light.
+Auras are temporary nervous system symptoms and may present before or during migraines.
+For example, patients may have vision loss or observe bright spots and flashes of light.
 Even though auras tend to be visual, they can manifest in other forms.
 For instance, patients may have difficulty speaking or have pins and needles in their limbs.

 Attack & Post-drome

-For the attack phase of the migraine, it is when the headache, sensitivity to stimuli, nausea and vomiting occur.
+The attack phase of the migraine occurs when the headache, sensitivity to stimuli, nausea and vomiting occur.
 Lastly, for post-drome, patients may feel drained and confused up to a day after the migraine.

 discuss with a practitioner today